SoftwareDistribuitUB-2025/Enunciat_P2/Sessions/Sessio_4_en.md

 - If the refresh is successful, we update the access token in the local storage and set the `Authorization` header in the request config.
 - Finally, we return the request with the updated config.
 If the refresh fails, we call the `logout` function to log the user out.
 - Now, we can make requests to the backend without having to set the token in each request.
 The axios instance will automatically add the token to each request.
 - We can also use the `getAxiosInstance()` function to make requests to the backend.
-For example, we can use it in the `getAllPlayers()` function as follows:
+For example, in the `getAllPlayers()` function we can go back to use the calls as follows:

 ```javascript
   getAllPlayers() {